lagzya-dev/Oxide.Ext.Discord/Docs/Generated/Oxide.Ext.Discord/Interfaces/IDiscordCacheable{T}.md

 # IDiscordCacheable&lt;T&gt; interface

-Represents entities that are cachable by the DiscordExtension
+Represents entities that are cacheable by the DiscordExtension

 ```csharp
 public interface IDiscordCacheable<in T>